 After spending days fielding questions about allegations of sexual harassment, Republican presidential candidate Herman Cain insisted this weekend that he would be getting his campaign “back on message.”

 That may not be possible now.
-Under the glare of television lights and flanked by Gloria Allred, her attorney, Sharon L. Bialek, a former employee of a foundation connected to the National Restaurant Association, came forward early Monday afternoon to charge Herman Cain, one of the current GOP frontrunners in the 2012 presidential campaign, with sexually inappropriate behavior that she says took place 14 years ago, in mid 1997.
+Under the glare of television lights and flanked by her attorney, Gloria Allred, Sharon L. Bialek, a former employee of a foundation connected to the National Restaurant Association, came forward early Monday afternoon to charge Herman Cain, one of the current GOP frontrunners in the 2012 presidential campaign, with sexually inappropriate behavior that she says took place 14 years ago, in mid 1997.

 Bialek is the fourth woman to allege inappropriate sexual behavior by Cain.
 But unlike the claims made by the previous three women, these charges have a specific name and some lurid details attached.
 And following the press conference held Monday afternoon, the charges now come with fresh video footage that can be aired on television news shows, ensuring the story won’t go away anytime soon.